Jolanrensen/KotlinGenericPrimitiveArrays/README.md

 Not sure if it works for multiplatform as well, but I imagine it does, although the benifits might be negligable.

-Note: Some boxing might still occur for some functions, like `filterTo`.
-I might make all functions be inline reified for this.

 # Goal
 Primitive arrays are a lot faster than Object/Any arrays.
 In Kotlin this is the difference between an `Array<Double>` and a `DoubleArray`.
 There is however no way currently for a function to request any primitive array.
 This can also be seen in the Kotlin standard library, where each primitive array has its own `.reverse()` function for example.